sdellis/soupcon.salon/events/rue-musik-live-soupçon-salon.md

 # Prix Fixe Menu - $50

 by [Baked by the River](https://bakedbytheriver.com/)<br/>
-*All additional infusions are optional and individually customizable.
+*All additional infusions are gifted, optional and individually customizable.
 Our gifted infusion options for this Prix Fixe Menu range from 1mg-10mg.
 Infusion options and recommendations will be discussed with each person at the beginning of the meal and each infused plate will be labeled.*

 *Starter*<br/>
 **Caramelized Shallot and Goat Cheese Puff Pastry**<br/>